DennisKingsman/Library/README.md

 Nagatives: The Subject (publisher) may send updates that don't matter to the Observer (subscriber).
 The scope in Java that uses the Observer template is the Java Message Service (JMS).
 [java-observer-pattern](https://www.baeldung.com/java-observer-pattern)
+Factory
+A factory is a design pattern that helps solve the problem of creating different objects depending on certain conditions.
+(Generating pattern.)
+Uses when the method return one of the several possible classes that share a common super class.
 ## Chapter 2
 Json, xml
 ## Chapter 3